breelong7/breelong7.github.io/README.md

 The computers that you purchase will have a built-in text editor (different editors for different operating systems) that you should check out.
 Keep in mind - most of the built in editors do not have more advanced features like syntax highlighting.

+#### All Things Terminals!

+A command line, or terminal, is a text based interface to the system.
+You are able to enter commands by typing them on the keyboard and feedback will be given to you similarly as text.

+When you enter commands, they are actually stored in a history.
+You can traverse this history using the up and down arrow keys.
+So don't bother re-typing out commands you have previously entered, you can usually just hit the up arrow a few times.
+You can also edit these commands using the left and right arrow keys to move the cursor where you want.

+The **pwd** command (stands for Present Working Directory) is a common command.
+The **ls** command is short for list which will give us a list of contents in our current directory if run without arguments.

+Files or directories on the command line refer to a path.
+A path means to get to a particular file or directory on the system.
+There are 2 types of paths we can use, absolute and relative.
+Whenever we refer to a file or directory we are using one of these paths.
+Whenever we refer to a file or directory, we can, in fact, use either type of path (either way, the system will still be directed to the same location).

+t the very top of the structure is what's called the root directory.
+It is denoted by a single slash ( / ).
+It has subdirectories, they have subdirectories and so on.
+Files may reside in any of these directories.

+Absolute paths specify a location (file or directory) in relation to the root directory.
+You can identify them easily as they always begin with a forward slash ( / )

+Relative paths specify a location (file or directory) in relation to where we currently are in the system.
+They will not begin with a slash.

+Here are some more building blocks you may use to help build your paths.

+~ (tilde) - This is a shortcut for your home directory. eg, if your home directory is /home/ryan then you could refer to the directory Documents with the path /home/ryan/Documents or ~/Documents
+. (dot) - This is a reference to your current directory. eg in the example above we referred to Documents on line 4 with a relative path.
+It could also be written as ./Documents (Normally this extra bit is not required but in later sections we will see where it comes in handy).
+.. (dotdot)- This is a reference to the parent directory.
+You can use this several times in a path to keep going up the hierarchy. eg if you were in the path /home/ryan you could run the command ls ../../ and this would do a listing of the root directory.